 - 3K anti-sde AMOLED display (2880x1600) with wide 110O field of view

 - Direct Full Array Backlight 4X: Concentrated Zones of Precision-Controlled LEDs Auto-Adjust Contrast...

 Odyssey+ still punches above its weight, especially given it price point.
 If you are looking for value, nothing else comes close.

 It was considered revolutionary when it came out because of how it reduced SDE so much.
 However, its limited marketing and even more limited availability meant it did not receive the popularity that it deserved.

-It is still a solid choice in 2020 for Microsoft Flight Sim.
+It is still a solid entry point for Microsoft Flight Sim if you can get one.
 There is certainly no other headset that I feel deserves the top spot in the budget category.